truckersmp-cli/truckersmp-cli/README.md

 ### Manual download

 You can get the latest pre-built release from [the release page][github:release-page] and decompress it into the desired folder.
-This version capable to update itself by running `--self-update` so make sure it's placed in a folder where your user has write permissions.
+This version is capable to update itself by running `--self-update` so make sure it's placed in a folder where your user has write permissions.

 ## Build